jyunrcaea/JyunrcaeaFramework/README_EN.md

 * Can't handle window more than two.
 * Rendering is process in single thread.
 So if you add many object, you'r program may become shrink of frames.

+# Scheduled release date
+Estimated early 2024

+# Support Platform
+## Windows
+Jyunrcaea!
+Framework support Windows OS 7 or higher<br>
+(Actually, This framework just need to installed .NET 6.0 Runtime)
+## MacOS, iOS
+Never, I'm not about to support this.
+## Linux
+I don't know yet.
+But I will try support it.<br>
+(Maybe, I think can run if .DLL file of SDL2 Library replace .SO file)
+## Android
+Never... .NET Runtime can't running on android.<br>
+also Latest Mono not support C# 10.0